 Sue is a nationally recognized pro bono pioneer with a passion for helping underserved populations and exceptional litigation skills.
 As chair of Mintz’s Pro Bono Committee, she leads groundbreaking cases and manages pro bono matters for the firm.
 She has helped to defeat President Trump’s first immigration travel ban in early 2017, engineer the passage of a Massachusetts restraining order law for sexual assault survivors, and create several innovative statewide model pro bono programs in Massachusetts.
-She serves as co-chair of the Massachusetts Access to Justice Commission, which focuses on civil justice for low-income and disadvantaged people.

 Sue is a Member in the Litigation Section and is Chair of the Pro Bono Committee.
 Appointed the firm’s first Pro Bono Partner in 2007, Sue serves as lead counsel on numerous high profile pro bono litigation matters.
 She also manages the firm’s pro bono efforts, consisting of over 300 varied cases annually throughout Mintz’s eight offices, and advises firm clients on developing and sustaining pro bono programs within their in-house legal departments.

 Sue has been a tireless and innovative advocate for low-income people in Massachusetts and beyond.
 Through her former leadership on the Access to Justice Commission, she spearheaded creative funding mechanisms to support legal aid organizations and developed the statewide civil appellate pro bono program for self-represented litigants.
 Ten years ago, she co-founded the Access to Justice Fellows program, in which more than 160 retired and retiring lawyers have devoted over 120,000 pro bono hours at legal services organizations, nonprofits, and the courts.